ClinicalBrainLab/clinicalbrainlab.github.io/content/authors/Elias-Ebrahimzadeh/_index.md

 ---
 authors:
 - Elias Ebrahimzadeh
-bio: Elias is an alumnus of CLIC.
+bio: Dr. Elias Ebrahimzadeh is an alumnus of CLIC.
+He is currently working in the Neuroimaging Laboratory, School of Cognitive Sciences, Institute for Research in Fundamental Sciences (IPM), Tehran, Iran as a postdoctoral research fellow and an Assistant Professor.

 education:
   - course: Postdoctoral Research Fellow